 A hallmark is a maker’s declaration of intended purity.
 The real metal content of a finished, worn piece can differ:

 So your offer is never built from the stamp alone.
 Each item is XRF-assayed to confirm its true purity and weighed on calibrated scales, and your written, itemised offer is built from those measured figures.
 Sometimes the result is slightly below the hallmark; occasionally it is above.
 Either way, you are paid for exactly what is there.
-There is never any obligation to accept, and if you decline, your items are returned free of charge by tracked, insured post, see what happens if I decline the offer.
+There is never any obligation to accept, and if you decline, your items are returned free of charge by tracked, signed-for post, see what happens if I decline the offer.

-How GoldPaid uses your hallmark
+How does GoldPaid use your hallmark?

 Some marks look reassuring but do not mean solid precious metal.
 It helps to recognise them before you decide what to post:

-- Rolled gold, "RG" or "1/20 12ct".
+• Rolled gold, "RG" or "1/20 12ct".
 A thin gold layer bonded over a base metal.
 There is a little gold present, but far less than a solid item.

-- Gold plated, "GP", "GEP" or "HGE".
+• Gold plated, "GP", "GEP" or "HGE".
 An electroplated surface layer measured in microns, with little recoverable value.

-- "Gold filled" or "GF".
+• "Gold filled" or "GF".
 More gold than plating, but still a bonded layer, not solid gold throughout.

-- EPNS and "silver plate".
+• EPNS and "silver plate".
 Electroplated nickel silver, a plated finish rather than solid sterling.

-- "925" on gold-coloured jewellery.
+• "925" on gold-coloured jewellery.
 This is sterling silver that has been gold-plated, often called vermeil; it is valued as silver.

 If a piece carries one of these marks, send a photo on WhatsApp before posting and we will tell you honestly whether it is worth the trip.
 For the metal-content side of value, see scrap gold value and the gold price today rate table.